rigydi/terraform-azurerm-caf-es-accelerator/test/README.md

 </br>

 ## Testrun
-To execute the script (authenticate to Azure) you need a [Azure Service Principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
+To execute the script (authenticate to Azure) you need an [Azure Service Principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

 Execute the script: